simonteozw/tp/docs/UserGuide.md

 While TrackIt@NUS can't do much to make those lessons disappear, it can, at the very least, make sure you won't miss any of them!

-To view all your lessons (classes) for the next week, simply click on the upcoming tab, which sorts your lessons by day, and you will see something like the screenshot below, with lessons in the red outline.
+To view all your lessons (classes) for the next week, simply click on the [Upcoming Tab](#upcomingtab), which sorts your lessons by day, and you will see something like the screenshot below, with lessons in the red outline.

-To view the lessons of a specific module, click on any of the module tabs and you will see something like the screenshot below, with lessons in the red outline.
+To view the lessons of a specific module, click on any of the [Module Tabs](#moduletabs) and you will see something like the screenshot below, with lessons in the red outline.

 :information_source: As of v1.4, only weekly lessons are supported.
 Biweekly and monthly lessons may be added in subsequent versions.